Skip to main content

 Each of the four CMS platforms: Payload, Sanity CMS, Strapi, and Directus – offers distinct advantages depending on the needs of the organization:

-• Payload CMS is a great choice for developer-centric teams seeking high customizability and a straightforward UI, but it may present a learning curve for non-technical users.
+• Payload CMS is a great choice for developer-focused teams seeking high customizability and a straightforward UI, but it may present a learning curve for non-technical users.

 • Sanity CMS shines with its real-time collaboration features and flexible content modeling, making it ideal for teams that prioritize cooperation and handling structured content.
 However, its pricing can be a concern for larger teams.